 - Size it for the space.
 They work better in rooms that are closed from other parts of the house, such as bedrooms.
 If you don't have enough devices for your entire residence, create one or more clean air zones within your home.
-The Association for Home Appliance Manufacturers (AHAM) provides a list of air cleaners with verified clean air delivery rates (CADR.
+The Association for Home Appliance Manufacturers (AHAM) provides ahamverifide.org/directory-of-air-cleaners with verified clean air delivery rates (CADR.
 AHAM recommends selecting a unit with a CADR that is at least two-thirds of the floor area of the room; so for a room that is 120 square feet, you should have a CADR of at least 80.
 If the room is open, a higher CADR is needed.

 - For large spaces and open floor plan apartments or houses, use multiple units.